J-Mojica/Home-Depot-Semantic-Segmentation/README.md

 performed best with about 600 iterations.
 Then the model was reinitialized and trained for this amount of iterations.

+Better results should be possible with a more rigorous hyperparameter optimization scheme, such as a grid search over various values for maximum number of iterations and learning rate.
+Another way results could be improved is by gathering more data, and curating the images to be mostly similar to the type of images the model will encounter on the video.
+With the current dataset, one could also perform data augmentation to try and remedy the small amount of data.

-The process can be seen in the [segmentation notebook](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/blob/main/segmentation/segmentation.ipynb)
+The process of preparing the data, training and evaluating the model, and performing semantic segmentation can be seen in the [segmentation notebook](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/blob/main/segmentation/segmentation.ipynb)

 The trained model can be found [here](https://drive.google.com/file/d/1AHVd4HRVh_P3p6OVek-bZHMLobTmaBpb/view?usp=share_link)